RajeshwariShettyR/RajeshwariShettyR/README.md

-- 👋 Hi, I’m @RajeshwariShettyR
+- 👋 Hi, I’m @RajeshwariShettyR, a techEnthusiast
-- 👀 I’m interested in Coding,Exploring new things...
+- 👀 I’m interested in Technology, programming and development
-- 🌱 I’m currently learning JavaScript
+- 🌱 System Engineer at Infosys Limited
-- 💞️ I’m looking to collaborate on exciting projects,internships for now...
+- 💞️ Ex- Software Developer Intern at Singla  Software Consultancy
 - 📫 How to reach me is with my linkedIn www.linkedin.com/in/ rajeshwari-shetty-r-237182259